xnih/satori/README.md

 initial setup:

-chmod +x fingerprintupdate.sh

-periodically get the latest fingerprint files:
+periodically get the latest fingerprint files and any updates: git pull
-./fingerprintingupdate.sh

 use:
 python3 -r [some pcap] -m [one of the modules]